AsyncVLA: Asynchronous Flow Matching for Vision-Language-Action Models: Implementation Details

-We select part of the Open X-Embodiment dataset as our robot demonstration pre-training data.
+In Table~\ref{tab:dataset_details}, we summarize the detailed datasets and their weights during the pre-training stage of AsyncVLA.
+We select part of the Open X-Embodiment dataset \citep{openx_robotics_2023} as our pre-training robot demonstration data.
 We perform pre-training on 4 H200 GPU nodes (8 GPUs per node, 32 GPUs in total) under BF16 precision with gradient checkpointing enabled.
-We use ZeRO-2 optimizer sharding and flash-attention-2 for efficient memory usage.
+We use flash-attention-2 and ZeRO-2 optimizer sharding for efficient training and proper GPU memory usage.
 The global batch size is set to 2048.
-Pre-training takes roughly 2.5 days.
-We use cosine decay learning rate scheduler with the largest learning rate set as $1 \times 10^{-4}$.
+The pre-training process takes roughly 2.5 days.
+We use the cosine decay learning rate scheduler with the largest learning rate set as $1 \times 10^{-4}$.
 Further fine-tuning on LIBERO, Bridge-V2, and Fractal is performed on a single H200 node with 8 GPUs, requiring 15–32 hours depending on the dataset size.
 The chat template includes the prompt ``You are a helpful physical assistant." at the beginning of each sample.
 Throughout all stages, we use AdamW optimizer with weight decay set to 0, $\beta_1$ = 0.9, and $\beta_2$ = 0.999.
 In the mask generation, we set the confidence threshold as $T=0.5$.
 When training the confidence rater, we set $\alpha=0.01$, $\beta=0.98$, and $\epsilon=1 \times 10^{-6}$.